cosmoproject/cosmoproject.github.io/SoftwareTesting.md

 	9. The audio coming in to the COSMO input should now be passed through Csound and out to the COSMO output.
 The RMS amplitude value of the input is printed in the console
 	10. Press "Ctrl-C" (possibly twice) to stop Csound

-Update the effect library from git
+Update the effect library from git:

 	1. Log in to the Raspberry Pi
 	2. Type "cd cosmo-dsp"
 	3. Type "git pull"
 	4. If you get errors, see

 Git errors and fixes:

 	1.

 Selecting which Csound file to run on bootup:

 	1. Log in to the Raspberry Pi
 	2. Edit the script called "startup.sh" - you could for instance use the nano editor, in which you would type "nano startup.sh"